KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 # (Place an example OP_RETURN transaction here)
 ```

-The <b>OP_RETURN</b> is the last output in a transaction, and this output is never spendable under any circumstances.
+The <b>opreturn</b> is the last output in a transaction, and this output is never spendable under any circumstances.

 ```bash
 # (focus on OP_RETURN here)
 ```

-The <b>OP_RETURN</b> is the location where all Antara module information is stored.
+The <b>opreturn</b> is the location where all Antara module information is stored.

-When a Antara module instance begins its lifecycle, an initial transaction is created.
+When an Antara module instance begins its lifecycle, an initial transaction is created.
 For example, observe this initial transaction of the (Faucet module?):

 ##### Initial Transaction of a Faucet Module Instance